Hart D. Fisher: Legal issues, tragedies, and controversies

 In 1992, Boneyard sued Marvel Comics over Marvel's Hell's Angel/Dark Angel, as Boneyard was already publishing a comic with the title Dark Angel.

 At one point, Fisher faked his own death as an April Fools' Day Prank.
-Ironically, in 1993, Fisher's girlfriend, Michelle Ray Davis, was raped and murdered during an armed robbery at the motel where she worked.
+In 1993, Fisher's girlfriend, Michelle Ray Davis, was raped and murdered during an armed robbery at the motel where she worked.
 Fisher testified for the prosecution at the trial, and the perpetrator was convicted of the murder and given a death sentence.
 In 2001, however, Illinois Governor George Ryan commuted the death sentence to life in prison.

 In August 1994, a suit was filed by Dahmer's family against Boneyard Press and Fisher for the unauthorized release of the first Dahmer comic.
 The suit was soon dismissed by a Milwaukee judge.

 In 1995, Boneyard in turn was sued by the sportsman and felon O. J. Simpson for the unauthorized biographical comics, Doin' Time with O.J. and O.J.'s Big Bust-Out.